teddy-ambona/financial-data-api/terraform/README.md

 *(image drawn from [draw.io](https://www.draw.io/?splash=0&libs=aws4))*

+Two IAM roles are needed here, the previously created `ecs_task_execution_role` is assigned to the service so that ECS can pull the image from Dockerhub and send the logs to Cloudwatch and the `app_role` is attached to the task itself.
 The service will build or kill tasks to meet the `desired_count` requirement (only 1 in this demo).
 Blue/Green deployment is the default behaviour for the ECS service provided you have more than one task set in `desired_count`, otherwise you can expect some downtime.

 Note that in the task definition we use the `awsvpc` network mode (cf [best practices](https://docs.aws.amazon.com/AmazonECS/latest/bestpracticesguide/application.html)) and maps the container port 5000 (gunicorn server) with the host however we only want to expose the Nginx server that runs on port 80.
 That's when the security-group at service level becomes useful as it is only allowing incoming traffic from port 80.